 Van Niekerk views attending as an important precondition for all gnostic/cognitive learning.
-A child can only learn adequately, i.e., really learn to know the material, by attending.
-This mode of learning accompanies and sustains all cognitive learning (knowing).
+A child can only learn adequately if he/she attends.
+This mode accompanies and sustains all cognitive learning (knowing).

 To effectively actualize the cognitive modes of learning, i.e., perceiving, etc., a child must attend to [the learning content].
 Without attending, an effective actualization of the cognitive modes of learning is not possible, and the learning effect is delayed.